 The Group had two divisions during the year Trading and Forestry, and on 8 March 2021 announced that it had established a Reforestation and Carbon Credit division: a clear strategy had been devised for each.
 The Board continually impresses upon the leadership teams of each division that capital allocation must be both performance and potential driven.
 Investment, either opex or capex, will only be forthcoming for strategies that can demonstrate significant return to shareholders over time.
-Running loss-making business lines is not a sustainable business strategy and simply not an option.
-We will leave no stone unturned in our quest to support and fund businesses where our combination of skills and experience give us an edge.
-Conversely, if we cannot source the requisite expertise to participate profitably in particular business lines or geographies we will not waste shareholder money by trying.
-Divestments as well as acquisitions are a possibility.
+Running loss-making business lines is not a sustainable business strategy.
+We will prioritise support and fund businesses where our combination of skills and experience give us an edge.
+Conversely, if we cannot source the requisite expertise to participate profitably in particular business lines or geographies, we will look to cease these activities.

 Woodbois is in a unique position to bring vital positive impact to Africa’s economic transformation, social development and environmental management through our operations.
-In this regard we have set out to align our sustainability strategy with the United Nations Sustainable Development Goals (SDGs) which set out a vision for ending poverty, hunger, inequality and protecting the earth’s natural resources.
+In this regard we have set out to align our sustainability strategy with the United Nations Sustainable Development Goals (SDGs), which provide a vision for ending poverty, hunger, inequality and protecting the earth’s natural resources.

-The business of agriculture, forestry and timber trading involves a high degree of risk, because in addition to technical, political and regulatory risk; the Group is exposed to weather, nutrient and pest risks.
-In addition, the Group is exposed to a number of financial risks which the Board seeks to minimise by adopting a prudent approach which is consistent with the corporate objectives of the Group.
-Our approach to these risk factors are set out on pages 8 to 9 of the Financial Statements for the year ended 31 December 2017.
+The business of forestry and timber trading involves a high degree of risk, in addition to technical, political and regulatory risk; the Group is exposed to weather, nutrient and pest risks.
+Furthermore, the Group is exposed to a number of financial risks, which the Board seeks to minimise by adopting a prudent approach consistent with the corporate objectives of the Group.
+Our approach to these risk factors is set out in the Financial Statements for the year ended 31 December 2021.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 Budgets are subsequently updated when there is a significant change in any of the key assumptions to the budget.
-The Group’s actual results, compared with the budget, are reported to the Executive Board and the Chairman on a weekly basis.
-Any material deviations from budget is followed up by a member of the Executive Board.
+The Group’s actual results, compared with the budget, are reported to the Executive Directors on a weekly basis and any material deviations from budget are followed up by a member of the Executive Board.
 Variances are reviewed at least monthly by the Board.

-The Group maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Group, where it is considered cost-effective.
+The Group maintains appropriate Directors & Officers insurance cover in respect of actions taken against the Directors because of their roles, as well as insurance against material loss or claims against the Group, where it is considered cost-effective.
 The insured values and type of cover are comprehensively reviewed on a yearly-basis or where new assets or risks arise.

 The Board is responsible for establishing the strategic direction of the Group, monitoring the Group’s trading performance and appraising and executing development and acquisition opportunities.
-The Company holds a minimum of four Board meetings per year at which financial and other reports are considered and, where appropriate, voted on.
+The Company holds a minimum of nine Board meetings per year at which financial and other reports are considered and, where appropriate, voted on.
 It also holds ad hoc meetings as required to deal with specific issues.
 During 2021 the Board met 20 times.
 Board and Committee meetings are convened at times convenient to eligible members to ensure 100% attendance.

-Details of the Directors’ beneficial interests in Ordinary Shares and Argento Preference Shares are available on our website and will be set out in the Directors’ Report.
+Details of the Directors’ beneficial interests in Ordinary Shares are available on our website and are set out in the Directors’ Report.
 The Directors comply with Rule 21 of the AIM Rules and the Market Abuse Regulations 2014 relating to directors’ dealings and will take all reasonable steps to ensure compliance by any employees of the Company to whom regulations apply.
-The Company has, in addition, adopted the Share Dealing Code for dealings in its Ordinary Shares and Argento Preference Shares by directors and senior employees.
+The Company has, in addition, adopted the Share Dealing Code for dealings in its Ordinary Shares by directors and senior employees.

 The Directors’ biographies can be viewed here.
 The Board believes that their mix of significant senior financial and commercial experience gives a strong and appropriate background to formulate and deliver long term shareholder value.

-The Nominations Committee has been recently formed to oversee the requirements for and recommendations of any new Board appointments to ensure that it has the necessary mix of skills and experience to support the ongoing development of the Company.
-Any appointments made will be on merit, against objective criteria and with due regard for the benefits of diversity on the Board,including gender.
+The Nominations Committee oversees the requirements for and recommendations of any new Board appointments to ensure that it has the necessary mix of skills and experience to support the ongoing development of the Company.
+Any appointments made will be on merit, against objective criteria and with due regard for the benefits of diversity and inclusivity on the Board.
 The Nomination Committee will also be responsible for succession planning.

-Internal evaluation of the Board, the Committees and individual Directors is seen as an important next step in the development of the Board and one that will be addressed.
-An annual operational review of all members of the board will be undertaken, in which their performance will be evaluated and development needs identified and actions to be taken agreed.
-Executive and non-executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Incorporation.
+Internal evaluation of the Board, the Committees and individual Directors is seen as an important next step in the development of the Board and one that is addressed.
+An annual operational review of all members of the Board is undertaken, in which their performance is evaluated, and development needs identified and actions to be taken agreed.
+Executive and Non-Executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Incorporation.
 At each Annual General Meeting one-third of the Directors who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.

 Please see our Sustainability Report for more information.
 Any material issues are raised and discussed at board meetings as necessary.

-The following matters are reserved for the board:
+The following Group matters are reserved for the Board:

 A clear organisation structure exists detailing lines of authority and control responsibilities.
 The Board monitors the exposure to key business risks and reviews the strategic direction of all trading subsidiaries, their annual budgets, their performance in relation to those budgets and their capital expenditure.
-The Board delegates day-to-day responsibility for managing the business to the Executive Directors and the senior management team.

 The Board has established an Audit Committee, Remuneration Committee and Nominations Committee with formally delegated duties and responsibilities.

 The Board has established an Audit Committee with formally delegated duties and responsibilities.

-The Audit Committee comprises Non-executive Directors Kevin Milne as the Chairman and Jessica Camus and meets at least three times in the financial year.
+During the year, the Audit Committee comprised of the Non-Executive Directors with Graeme Thomson as Chair.
+It formally meets at least three times in the financial year.
 In addition, the Chair has a regular dialogue with our auditors

 The terms of reference for the Audit Committee include requirements:

-The Nomination Committee which comprises of Paul Dolan and Kevin Milne will meet at least once a year and is responsible for the process of reviewing replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.
+The Nomination Committee which comprises of the Non-Executive Directors and the Non-Executive Chair meets at least twice a year and is responsible for the process of reviewing replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.

 The Company encourages regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Group’s activities are clear, fair and accurate.
 Quarterly updates are announced via RNS and are available on our website and users can register to be alerted when announcements or details of presentations and events are posted onto the website.

 We aim to release our half and full year results to the market well in advance of reporting deadlines and offer visibility for shareholders by including segmental reporting.
-The Company’s financial statements and Notices of General Meetings of the Company can be found here.
+The Company’s financial statements and Notices of General Meetings of the Company can be found on the website.

 The results of voting on all resolutions are announced via RNS immediately following completion of General Meetings and are available on the website.
 Any actions that are required to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders will be detailed on the RNS.